mikechamberlain/coding-standards/README.md

 These are the C# coding standards and practices for new (non-legacy) code.
 This is a living document.
 Please discuss on #coding-standards and send a pull request if you would like to contribute.

-TODO: this is currently a brain dump, and needs to be better organized.
+## Philosophy: KISS

-## Overall philosophy: KISS
+_Keep It Simple, Stupid_ - Some guy

-_Keep It Simple, Stupid_
+_Everything should be made as simple as possible, but no simpler_ - Albert Einstein

 Systems work best if they are kept simple.
 Therefore, simplicity should be a key goal in design, and unnecessary complexity should be avoided.